U.S. lawmakers seek 20% boost in foreign affairs budget, with eye on China

 Republican former President Donald Trump tried repeatedly to slash foreign affairs spending, instead prioritizing increases in military spending and tax cuts.

-Lawmakers from both parties pushed back against those plans, saying it was essential to preserve U.S. “soft power” on the world stage, but the result was that spending on diplomacy remained flat.
+Lawmakers from both parties opposed those plans, saying it was essential to preserve U.S. “soft power” on the world stage, but one result was that spending on diplomacy remained flat.

 One Senate aide said the lawmakers had run their proposal by Biden’s State Department, in the hope that it would “kick off a conversation with them about progressive priorities.”